Volunteering & Paid vacancies

-One of the strengths of FairMail is that the young Peruvian and Indian trainee photographers are trained by temporary international volunteers.
+One of the strengths of FairMail is that the young trainee photographers are trained by temporary international volunteers.
 As every volunteer has a different background and his/her own way of working, the teenagers keep on getting new inputs, insights and skills.

-FairMail has the following volunteer vacancies in Peru and India, all with a minimum period of 8 weeks:
+FairMail has the following volunteer vacancies in Peru, all with a minimum period of 6 weeks:

-a) Photography & Creativity trainer for the 10 Peruvian or Indian teenagers.
+a) Photography & Creativity trainer for the 10 Peruvian teenagers.

 b) Trainer for social habilities- and personal development workshops for the teenagers.

-For all vacancies it’s important that you speak Spanish (for Peru) or English for India (and some Hindi is welcome too).
+For all vacancies it’s important that you speak at least intermediate Spanish.
 Experience in mentioned fields is preferred.

-Your task as a volunteer is to contribute to the mission of FairMail: guiding underprivileged teenagers in producing qualitative photos and in producing and selling fair trade greeting cards in Peru and Western countries, with as goal the personal development and income support for these teenagers.
+Your task as a volunteer is to contribute to the mission of FairMail: guiding underprivileged teenagers in producing qualitative photos and in producing and selling fair trade greeting cards worldwide, with as goal the personal development and income support for these teenagers.
 The activities consist of preparing and giving photography lessons and other trainings that contribute to the development of the teenagers their self-esteem, futureplans and english language skills.